Morningside (film): Production

 The film faced challenges securing initial funding from Canadian institutions like Telefilm and the Canada Council for the Arts, who questioned the market demand for another Scarborough-focused movie following the success of Scarborough and Brother.
 Despite setbacks, the film received grassroots support from the Scarborough community and businesses, with locations like Mona's Roti and The Real McCoy featured in the production.
-Funding from U.S.-based streamer AllBlk, which previously picked up Dias's earlier film Bite of a Mango, helped bring the project to life.
+Funding from U.S.-based streamer Allblk, which previously picked up Dias's earlier film Bite of a Mango, helped bring the project to life.
 Telefilm later came on board to support the film's marketing after seeing the final cut.

 The film has been noted for shooting in various locations, including The Real McCoy burger shop and Warden station, that have since shut down or undergone redevelopment.

 The producers also partnered with the Scarborough Boys & Girls Club to raise funds for affordable housing in the area by selling film-branded sweatshirts.

-In a February 2025 interview on CBC's q, Ron Dias spoke about how his upbringing in Scarborough influenced the themes and characters in Morningside.
+In a February 2025 interview on CBC Radio One's q, Ron Dias spoke about how his upbringing in Scarborough influenced the themes and characters in Morningside.